ejirocodes/Key-Vibes/README.md

 # Key-Vibes
-A sound system built with Paperjs library.
+A web animation with sound system built with JavaScript Paperjs library for animation && Howlerjs for sound.
 Hit a key and get a specific colour and sound.